prophets-of-tron/into-the-woods/DESIGN.md

 #### Actions
 - Definition:
-  - *An action is anything that would give someone experience with nature IRL.*
+  - *An action is anything that would give someone noticeable experience (out of the norm) with nature IRL.*
 - Properties:
   - Every action has an experience value, which is rewarded to the player every time it is completed.
 - List (experience values TBD):